marcelpetrick/DevNotes/BeenThereSeenThat/20210626_ProjectManagementLeadershipAndTeamDevelopment/README.md

 * Is there a misconception?
 Are the number reported properly?
 * How to keep the time-budget
 * Delegate (more) work (to me)?
 Hire another controller?
+---
+* fidelity to the project; top project hsd top priority
+* I want her in the project; anything else should be shifted along; less priority;
+* treat by being assigned: but else withdrawn and bad